 “he humbles and he exalts” (v.
 7) → Saul down, David up.

 “He will give strength to his king and exalt the horn of his anointed.” (v.
 10) → A king is coming.
 The word for "anointed" is the same as the word for "messiah".
 All who are anointed in the Bible are messiahs.
-Here king and messiah are connected in parallel, these words mean the same thing.
+Here king and messiah are connected in parallel and have the same meaning.
 A king is coming.
-They have heard of this before.
-Right from the Book of Genesis, it was mentioned that some of Abraham's and Jacob's descendants would become kings.
+They have heard about this before.
+Already in the Book of Genesis, it was mentioned that some of Abraham and Jacob's descendants would become kings.
 In Genesis 49 it was mentioned that one of Judah's descendants would become king.
 In Numbers, Balaam spoke of a star rising from Jacob and a royal scepter, a ruler.
-Deuteronomy 17:14-20 gave directions for how the king should behave when they got a king.
+Deuteronomy 17:14-20 gives instructions on how the king should behave when they would appoint a king.

 Contrast between Samuel and the corrupt priests (1 Sam 2:12-36)

 v.
-11: “the boy ministered before the Lord under Eli the priest”
+11: “The boy ministered before the Lord under Eli the priest.”

 vv.
 12-17: Priests who did not know the Lord (“they had no regard for the Lord” v.
 12).
 "This sin of the young men was very great in the Lord’s sight, for they were treating the Lord’s offering with contempt." (vv.
 17 and 29).
 They despised God (“those who despise me will be disdained” v.
 30) and cursed the Lord (“For I told him that I would judge his family forever because of the sin he knew about; his sons blasphemed God, and he failed to restrain them.”
 3:13).